rauti0/shadowmeld/docs/debian-installation.md

 ## 9. Set up the capture volume

-The NVMe is a single disk dedicated to capture data — rolling pcaps and Zeek/Suricata logs.
-It uses a plain GPT partition (no LVM, which isn't needed for one dedicated disk), formatted as XFS to handle large files and heavy write loads well.
-It mounts at (`/data`) with (`noatime`).
+The NVMe holds capture data — pcaps and Zeek/Suricata logs.
+It uses a plain GPT partition (no LVM), formatted as XFS to handle large files and heavy write loads, mounted at (`/data`) with (`noatime`).

-Confirm the target device is empty, then create a GPT label and a single partition spanning the disk ((`0% 100%`) lets (`parted`) handle alignment):
+Confirm that the target device is empty, then create a GPT label and a single partition that spans the disk:

 ```bash
 lsblk /dev/nvme0n1